cosmos/interchain-security/docs/docs/adrs/adr-010-standalone-changeover.md

 ## Context

 [Stride](https://github.com/Stride-Labs/stride) will be the first consumer to "changeover" from a standalone cosmos blockchain, to a consumer chain secured by the Cosmos Hub.
-This document will outline the changes made to the interchain security protocol to support this changeover process.
+This document outlines the changes made to support this changeover process.

 ## Decision